dlt-hub/dlt/docs/website/blog/2023-11-01-dlt-dagster.md

 ## Conclusion:

-In this demo, we looked at how to orchestrate dlt pipelines using dagster.
+In this demo, we looked at how to orchestrate `dlt` pipelines using Dagster.
 We started off by creating a simple dlt pipeline and then converted the pipeline into an asset and resource before orchestrating.

 We also looked at how we can orchestrate dlt MongoDB verified sources using Dagster.
 We utilized the Dagster `@multi_asset` feature to create a `dlt_asset_factory` which converts each collection under a database to a separate asset allowing us to create more robust data pipelines.

-Both `dlt` and dagster can be easily run on local machines.
+Both `dlt` and Dagster can be easily run on local machines.
 By combining the two we can build data pipelines at great speed and rigorously test them before shipping to production.